mooersk/elo_calculator/README.md

 # elo_calculator
-light shellscript for calculating and storing MTG deck ELOs within a local playergroup
+light script for calculating and storing MTG deck ELOs within a local playergroup

+originally developed in 2018